澳门六合彩开奖记录

 Your interview

 You will be given a choice of dates and times to attend an interview, with options for either in-person or online.
 Interviews take place in small groups with a lecturer from the School of Architecture.
 During the interview you will be able to discuss your motivation to study architecture at Reading and talk through your portfolio.
 It is also a good chance to ask any questions you might have about the programme and ascertain whether Reading is the right fit for you.
 Your portfolio forms an important part of the interview.
 For in-person interviews this should be a physical portfolio brought with you.
-For online interviews, a pdf digital portfolio should be uploaded in advance (details will be provided in your invitation).
+For online interviews, it is a requirement to submit a digital portfolio, as a PDF file, at least one week before the date of your interview.
+Further information on how to submit your digital portfolio will be provided in your interview invitation.

 Your portfolio